 Plant-based eaters actually get more vitamins compared to a standard American diet.
 But what about iron, zinc, calcium, and all the other nutrients in meat and dairy?
 All of these can be found in plants, too!
 Foods like nuts and beans are not only good sources of protein, but full of key vitamins and minerals as well.
 Aim for eating the rainbow and experimenting with new foods to cover your bases.

 The B12 Exception: Plants can provide you with all the nutrition you need, with the exception of vitamin B-12.
 Although this nutrient is found in fermented and fortified foods, it’s important to make sure you are getting enough.
 If you choose to significantly cut back or completely stop eating animal products, it is a good idea to talk to your doctor about taking a B-12 supplement.

 Just like adults, kids (and growing babies!) can get all the protein they need from a plant-based diet.
 Some kid-friendly high protein foods are things like peanut butter, whole grains, beans, and soy milk.

 Still have more questions?
-Reach out to Brook’s Experts to learn more about plant-based eating and how to increase those foods in your diet.
+Reach out to us in the app to learn more about plant-based eating and how to increase those foods in your diet.

-on March 6, 2020.
-Emily is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+on March 16th, 2020.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.